 Step 6: Fellowship Training (optional)

-Dermatologists have the option to pursue additional training in one of the three to four subspecialties of Dermatology.
+Dermatologists have the option to pursue additional expert training in one of the three to four subspecialties of Dermatology.
 This isn't necessary in order to find a job.
 To learn more about Dermatology subspecialties and fellowship continue to the next section.

 Discover if a career in Dermatology is right for you.